Simple Solutions for Easy Styling.

 2. Give it a trim.

-Kennedy Wood, Senior Stylist at SEVEN salon (and a curly girl herself), notes that “trimming regularly is also important to maintain the health and coil on the ends.”
+Kennedy Wood, Senior Stylist at SEVEN salon notes that “trimming regularly is also important to maintain the health and coil on the ends.”
 This is especially true in the summer months when UV rays may be doing some extra damage.

-Curly hair is almost always thirsty, so give it a drink!
+The natural curves of curly hair tend to open the cuticle.
+That means moisture can easily escape.
 A near clinical level of Pro Vitamin B5 boosts the moisturizing ability of BOND conditioner through the roof, which is why it’s become the darling of beauty editors everywhere.

 Touching curly hair too much while it dries is asking for frizz.
 Instead, Eric suggests flipping hair back and forth periodically as the hair is drying.
 If you are in a rush, Kennedy says a quick medium-heat blast with a diffuser at the roots should do the trick.